Majjhima Nikāya 90

 “Yadi vā te, bhante, devā āgantāro itthattaṁ yadi vā anāgantāro itthattaṁ”?

-“Whether those gods come back to this state of existence or not.”
+“Whether those gods come back to this place or not.”

 “Ye te, mahārāja, devā sabyābajjhā te devā āgantāro itthattaṁ, ye te devā abyābajjhā te devā anāgantāro itthattan”ti.

-“Those gods who are afflicted come back to this state of existence, but those who are unafflicted do not come back.”
+“Those gods who are afflicted come back to this place, but those who are unafflicted do not come back.”

 Evaṁ vutte, viṭaṭūbho senāpati bhagavantaṁ etadavoca: